 Early History of the Tylley family

 This web page shows only a small excerpt of our Tylley research.
-Another 95 words (7 lines of text) covering the years 1571 and 1620 are included under the topic Early Tylley History in all our PDF Extended History products and printed products wherever possible.
+Another 136 words (10 lines of text) covering the years 1316, 1322, 1314, 1324, 1325, 1322, 1494, 1457, 1458, 1571 and 1620 are included under the topic Early Tylley History in all our PDF Extended History products and printed products wherever possible.

 Tylley Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Tylley are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Tylley include Tilley, Tiley and others.

 Early Notables of the Tylley family (pre 1700)

 Another 62 words (4 lines of text) are included under the topic Early Tylley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Tylley family to Ireland

 Some of the Tylley family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Tylley family to the New World and Oceana
+Migration of the Tylley family

-went on to make essential contributions to the emerging nations of Canada and the United States.
+Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
+People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
+Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Tylley, or a variant listed above: Robert Tilley settled in Bird Island Cove about 1853; William Tilley settled in Bona Vista Newfoundland in 1665; Thomas Tilley was married in St. John's Newfoundland in 1784.